+Jim Neidlinger began his professional baseball career with the Pittsburgh Pirates in 1984 in single A with the Macon Pirates.
+Jim played professionally for the next 10 years, making it to the major leagues in 1990 with the Los Angeles Dodgers.
+In 1994, Jim retired from professional baseball and returned back to Vermont where he began his career as an instructor and coach.
 Jim began his formal local coaching career at the middle school level at Williston Central School, where he coached for 5 years.
 He then became the coach of the Chittenden South area legion team, SAL, now known as S.D.
 Ireland Legion Baseball, where he coached for 7 years.
-In addition, Jim was the Middlebury College pitching coach for the last 9 years, leaving in 2016.
-Since 2016, Jim has concentrated on expanding his Bulldogs travel organization.
+In addition, Jim was the Middlebury College pitching coach for 9 years before leaving in 2016 to create the Bases Loaded Bulldogs, Vermont's premier travel organization.
+Since 2016, Jim has concentrated on expanding both Bases Loaded and the Bulldogs travel organization.

 Graduate of Notre Dame High School in West Haven, CT, where he was a two year captain and Hartford Courant all state selection his senior year.
 Also played hockey.
 Attended the University of Vermont where he was a two time All America East catcher and ranks in the top 10 all time for games played, at bats, hits, doubles, home runs, and runs batted in.
 Was nominated for the Johnny Bench Award (top 40 catchers in Division 1 college baseball) his senior year.
 Bob was a 3 year member of the champion Middletown Giants of the New England Collegiate Wooden Bat league where he was named all-league catcher and playoff MVP his final year.